Opinion | A novel way for Democrats to fight the culture wars in the 2022 elections

 On the other hand, it’s important to remember that a campaign strategy that moves even a small number of votes could have an enormous impact.
 The Democratic majorities in Congress hang by a thread, and it wouldn’t be surprising to see control of the Senate come down to one race decided by a tiny margin.

-To repeat, the political environment may be so forbidding that no message will be able to rescue Democrats.
+To repeat, the political environment might be so forbidding that no message will be able to rescue Democrats.
 But this approach seems promising, in that it at least it tries to accomplish both necessary goals of winning moderates and energizing liberals, the goals of persuasion and turnout.

-Democrats constantly debate these matters as if they face a false choice between either emphasizing kitchen table issues or prosecuting the case against Republican extremism.
+Democrats constantly debate these matters as if they face a false choice between either emphasizing kitchen-table issues or prosecuting the case against Republican extremism.
 But there’s no reason these two things can’t effectively complement one another.